grillitype/web-fonts-guide/README.md

 ### Loading Web Fonts

 Loading web fonts is easy.
 But it can also be very hard.
 If you’d like to learn more about FOUT (Flash Of Unstyled Text) and other phenomena, Zach Leat’s [A Comprehensive Guide to Font Loading Strategies](https://www.zachleat.com/web/comprehensive-webfonts/) will make you very happy.

+### Base64-encoded font files

+In some rare instances, encoding your fonts as base64 inside your CSS will be a good idea.
+Generally it is not a good idea – and you will most of the time break your font’s licensing agreement.
+Proceed with a lot of caution.

 ### CSS Text Decoration